Art-A-Hack/art-a-hack.github.io/app/_posts/2016-06-18-second-week-of-co-creation-2016.markdown

 ---
-layout    : post
-title     : "Week Two of 2016's Co-creation Sessions" bodyid    : "blog" bodyclass : "content post" image     : /images/og/2016-week-2.jpg
+title : Week Two of 2016's Co-creation Sessions image : /images/og/2016-week-2.jpg
 ---
 In this week, teams who had nailed down their conceptual frameworks were doubling down on experiments in making and technology.